rust-unofficial/too-many-lists/text/second-iter-mut.md

 ```

 Oops!
 I actually accidentally made an error when writing the
-the `iter` impl, but Copy saved the day. `&` is Copy, as we saw before.
+`iter` impl, but Copy saved the day. `&` is Copy, as we saw before.
 But
 that also means `Option<&>` is *also* Copy.
 So when we did `self.next.map` it
 was fine because the Option was just copied.
 Now we can't do that, because
 `&mut` isn't Copy (if you copied an &mut, you'd have two &mut's to the same